 - Salt and pepper, to taste

-Soak beans overnight in water to cover, changing water once; drain.
+Soak beans overnight in water to cover, changing the water once; drain.

-When beans are ready, saute onion, garlic, green chiles and tomatoes in oil in a large soup pot or Dutch oven over medium-high heat.
+When beans are ready, saute onion, garlic, green chiles, and tomatoes in oil in a large soup pot or Dutch oven over medium-high heat.
 Add water or stock and ham hock; bring to a boil.
-Add beans, coriander seed, bay leaf and dried chiles.
-Continue to boil for 30 minutes, then lower heat, cover and simmer for three to four hours, until beans are tender.
+Add beans, coriander seed, bay leaf, and dried chiles.
+Continue to boil for 30 minutes, lower heat, cover, and simmer for three to four hours until beans are tender.
 Season with salt and pepper to taste.
 Makes 16 servings.

 - 2 cans (approx 4 cups) frozen dewberries